 [Recommended security roles: Unit and UnitMaintenancePlans, plus ItemSummary.]

+Note: Configuration requires knowledge of MainBoss and knowledge of maintenance.
 We've split these into two separate roles because they're two different types of expertise.

 - Equipment Specialist:

 - Records information about units, or advises someone who actually types in the information.
 This person will be significantly involved in the configuration process, deciding what information should be recorded about each unit and gathering that information—specifications, spare part lists, warranty information, and so on.
 Someone must continue to fill this role after configuration, as new equipment is purchased and old equipment is retired.
 In particular, the equipment specialist should record planned maintenance procedures for new equipment and put those procedures into the schedule.
 [Recommended security roles: CodingDefinitions, Unit, UnitMaintenancePlans, and ItemSummary.]

 - Records information about inventory items, or advises someone who actually types in the information.
 [Recommended security roles: CodingDefinitionsView and Item.
 If the person will enter item costs too, Accounting is needed.]